-Hold the syringe on the ribbed part (C) of the white closure system (luer-lock adapter).
+Use your thumb and forefinger to hold firmly around both the syringe barrel and the luer-lock adapter part (C) of the closure system.
 With your other hand, take hold of the white cap (A) at the end of the closure system and gently tilt back and forth carefully until cap disconnects and can be pulled off (seal will be broken).